jackbergus/bolt_tutorial/README.md

 ## What, another programming language?

 Yep, this one prevents data races!
-Concurrent code is hard to get right, so let the language take care of it for you!
+Concurrent code is hard to get right, so let the language care for you!
 The best part is that you get **more fine-grained concurrency** than Rust and this language doesn't get in the way when you want to write single-threaded code.
-Want to write Rusty ownership-style code - yep, you can do that in Bolt too!
+Want to write Rusty ownership-style code - yep, you can do that in Bolt, too!

-For a description of the theory, check out the [accompanying dissertation](https://github.com/mukul-rathi/bolt-dissertation).
+For a theory description, check out the [accompanying dissertation](https://github.com/jackbergus/bolt_tutorial/blob/master/tex/dissertation.pdf).

 ## Alright so what does this language do?

-You can already write a lot of Java-esque code - see `examples/` in this repo.
+You can already write many Java-esque code - see `examples/` in this repo.
 Bolt already supports inheritance, method overloading and overriding, and generics.
 Is Bolt missing something?
 Comment on [this issue](https://github.com/mukul-rathi/bolt/issues/134) - I'm all ears.

-Two ways Bolt differs from traditional languages - the capability annotations for fields and function/method type signatures, and a _structured_ approach to concurrency - so you know exactly how long your threads live for:
+Two ways Bolt differs from traditional languages - the capability annotations for fields and function/method type signatures and a _structured_ approach to concurrency - so you know exactly how long your threads live for:

 ```
 finish{